fafonse/CSVault/MATH2050/Final Project Data Summary.md

 Because of the skewed class distribution, a standard model would tend to predict the majority class and ignore bankrupt firms.
 To address this, we use **class weighting** rather than resampling:

-- We set `class_weight = "balanced"` in logistic regression, which up-weights errors made on bankrupt firms relative to non-bankrupt firms.
+- We manually compute class weights separately from the predictive models, as we need several pre-pass models to pare down our feature set.

 - This approach adjusts the model’s loss function directly, rather than altering the original dataset or creating synthetic points.

-We considered synthetic oversampling techniques (such as SMOTE), but removed them from the final methodology to avoid generating artificial financial ratios in an already highly imbalanced setting and to stay consistent with course constraints.
+We considered synthetic oversampling techniques (such as SMOTE), but removed them from the final methodology to avoid generating artificial financial ratios that would greatly outnumber real data points.

 ### **3.2 Logistic Regression with Elastic Net**